ASMAE20/ASMAE20/README.md

 - 🔭 I’m currently working on cloud and devops project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently looking for a new role as junior DevOps engineer
-- 👯 I’m looking to collaborate ...
+- 👯 I’’m focusing on improving my DevOps skills
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about any skill i have , I will be happy to help.
 - 📫 How to reach me: elazrakasmae@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...